lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
 	Port 22
     ~~~
   - change the number `22` into the number `xxxx` you've settled upon, then save the file (CTRL+x ==> Enter).
-If there's a *hashtag* `#` at the start of the line, meaning that the line is a comment and so not to be processed by the system, delete it.
+If there's a *hashtag* `#` at the start of the line, meaning that the line is a *comment* and so not to be processed by the system, delete it.
   - restart the service
     ~~~
     sudo systemctl restart ssh
     ~~~
   - **without logging out from the current session**, open another session besides the one already open, and test that the new user is capable to *ssh* into the machine using the new `xxxx` port, but not from the standard `22`.
 If anything does not sounds right, close this session and fix using the original session.

 Lastly, let's add to the system an antivirus and a firewall.
-Starting with the antivurus, we're going to use the [ClamAV](https://www.clamav.net/) package, being open source and particularly suited for Ubuntu Server installations.
+Starting with the antivirus, we're going to use the [ClamAV](https://www.clamav.net/) package, being it open source and particularly suited for *Ubuntu Server* installations.
   - install the software:
     ~~~
-    sudo apt-get install clamav clamav-daemon
+    sudo apt-get -y install clamav clamav-daemon
     ~~~
   - stop the service, then update the signature database:
     ~~~